 Phone: 020 7479 7100

 Verena leads Compassion in Dying’s community outreach work with diverse communities, and our training for healthcare professionals and community partners.
-She has a background in forensic mental health and fifteen years’ experience designing innovative services for social inclusion.
+She has a background in art, forensic mental health and community development.
 She has a specific interest in empowering individuals and communities who may not traditionally have easy access to information about their rights and choices at the end-of-life.

 Jen leads Compassion in Dying’s information strategy as well as supporting stakeholder engagement.
 She has extended the Information Line by recruiting a nurse clinician to support people to plan for their treatment and care.
 Jen holds an MA in Human Rights and World Development from Goldsmiths, University of London in which she specialised in patients’ rights in end-of-life care.